You are hereHome › PhD Handbook

 Your year-by-year course of study, and the length of time it will take to complete the degree, will depend on whether you are entering our PhD program with a BA or with an MA, and, if the latter, how many credits from your MA are accepted.
 The time-to-degree will and year-by-year plan will also depend on whether you enroll in study abroad.
 Before your first semester, you should consult with the Graduate Associate Chair regarding your plan of study and your fall course schedule.

 1. General information: Your comprehensive exam will test your knowledge in areas of specialization appropriate for your anticipated dissertation topic.
 The exam will take place in the second or third year, depending on whether you are entering with a BA or MA and, if the latter, how many coursework credits have been applied from the MA.
 (See timelines above).
-You will take your exam February 1 - 15.
+You will take your exam early in the spring semester.
 The exam is based on a reading list that you assemble in close consultation with the members of your committee.
 It consists of a take-home written exam followed by a two-hour-long oral examination that concentrates on the written exam, but may also address texts and topics on your reading list that are not covered in the written exam.
+(Note: your committee chair and two additional committee members will submit questions for your written comprehensive review.
+All of your committee members will participate in your comprehensive exam defense.)
 See "Dissertation Committee" section below for committee composition.

 2. Reading list: You will design your reading list for the comprehensive exam in close consultation with your advisor and your dissertation committee.
 Your committee must approve the list.
 The reading list should include a body of work roughly equivalent to at least thirty book-length works, and it should include a significant amount of material related to your secondary concentration.
 You will also write a 3-4-page abstract describing the coherence of the list and articulating a research goal related to the list.